paulohenriquevn/aws-solutions-architect/README.md

 ---

 ### Questão 32

-**Texto original:**
-A development team needs to host a website that will be accessed by other teams.
-The website contents consist...

-**Tradução:**
 Uma equipe de desenvolvimento precisa hospedar um site acessado por outras equipes, com HTML, CSS, JavaScript e imagens.

 **Resposta correta:**